Morikoi/asteroid-blaster/docs/topics/tracing.md

 # Tracing

 [Tracing](https://en.wikipedia.org/wiki/Tracing_(software)) defines a way of logging during program runtime.
-It enables de
+It enables developers to debug performance problems, with